nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 After successful erase advertising procedure, the peripheral removes all of the bonds of a given Bluetooth local identity.

-Apart from that, the following changes applied in configurations enable Fast Pair:
+Apart from that, the following changes are applied in configurations that support Fast Pair:

 * The static :ref:`partition_manager` configuration is modified to introduce a dedicated FLASH partition used to store the Fast Pair provisioning data.
 * Bluetooth privacy feature (:kconfig:option:`CONFIG_BT_PRIVACY`) is enabled.